tfxor/terraform-aws-automation-demo/README.md

 > NOTE: If you don't have TerraHub CLI, check out this [installation guide](https://www.npmjs.com/package/terrahub)

-## Configure Automation using TerraHub
+## Configure Terraform Automation using TerraHub

 Run the following commands in terminal:
 ```shell